minektur/cpusearch/README.md

 like this, but well, I do.

 ## what?
-This very-hacky script google searches the cpu terms you give on the command line and then finds that on cpubenchmarks.net.
+This very-hacky script internet searches (currently DDG)  the cpu terms you give on the command line and then finds that on cpubenchmarks.net.
 It then scrapes a bunch of data about that cpu and prints it out in a single line.

 It's not clean code, but it works.